 Results

-The test to use the eCSG to make available the metadata on the eCSG failed.
+The test to use the eCSG to make available directly the metadata on the eCSG failed.

 Conclusion

 Executing this PoC was a lengthy process and revealed some problems with the tested software.
 This experience learned that a good initial description of the software tool is essential in order to have a realistic idea on what the tool can do and what it cannot do.
 Another lesson learned is that support of a tool needs to be organized and help should be available in an acceptable time.

+A further lesson learned is that a tighter interaction between the needs of CH organizations and the e-infrastructure providers is fundamental for the development of a tool that can satisfy the CH community requirements.
+At the same time, CH institutions should be more involved in order to share their main knowledge in this field, that is the management and development of metadata, both for search and retrieval and for preservation.
+In addition, an important goal have been achieved and it concerns the awareness that the integration between E-Infrastructure and CH sector goes through the understanding of problems existing in adopting the E-infrastrucutre technologies, the solutions agreed and the existing good practices and standards

 The eCSG as is technically not ready for the preservation of data of DCH organisations.
 New features have to be added and the use of the gateway should be made possible for DCH people that are not ICT experts.

 ANNEx 1